10-Day Finland Winter Itinerary: Lapland, Helsinki and Tallinn

 Snow biking

-Day 5: Rovaniemi
+Day 5: Rovaniemi and the night train south

 Ice Hotel